 - o Link local discovery: This interaction happens in the data plane, using IPv6 link local addressing only, because this addressing type is itself autonomic.
 This way the nodes learns about all autonomic nodes around itself.
-The related standards track documents ([I-D.ietf-anima-grasp], [I-D.ietf-anima-bootstrapping-keyinfra], [I-D.ietf-anima-autonomic-control-plane]) describe in detail how link local discovery is used. - o Vendor re-direct: A new device may receive information on where its home network is through a vendor based MASA re-direct; this is typically a routable address.
-See [I-D.ietf-anima-bootstrapping-keyinfra]. - o Non-autonomic input: A node may be configured manually with an autonomic peer; it could learn about autonomic nodes through DHCP options, DNS, and other non-autonomic mechanisms.
-Generally such non-autonomic mechansims require some administrator intervention.
+The related standards track documents ([I-D.ietf-anima-grasp], [I-D.ietf-anima-bootstrapping-keyinfra], [I-D.ietf-anima-autonomic-control-plane]) describe in detail how link local discovery is used. - o Vendor re-direct: A new device may receive information on where its home network is through a vendor based Manufacturer Authorized Signing Authority (MASA, see Section 5.3) re-direct; this is typically a routable address. - o Non-autonomic input: A node may be configured manually with an autonomic peer; it could learn about autonomic nodes through DHCP options, DNS, and other non-autonomic mechanisms.
+Generally such non-autonomic mechanisms require some administrator intervention.
 The key purpose is to by-pass a non-autonomic device or network.
-As this pertains to new devices, it is covered in appendix A and B of [I-D.ietf-anima-bootstrapping-keyinfra].
+As this pertains to new devices, it is covered in appendix A and B of I-D.ietf-anima-bootstrapping-keyinfra].